Azure/FTALive-Sessions/content/data/Synapse_SQL/Spark_delta_overviewmd.md

 The serverless SQL pool also enables you to read the data stored in Delta Lake format, and serve it to reporting tools.
 A serverless SQL pool can read Delta Lake files that are created using Apache Spark, Azure Databricks, or any other producer of the Delta Lake format.

+Delta Lake is an open-source storage layer that brings ACID (atomicity, consistency, isolation, and durability) transactions to Apache Spark and big data workloads.
+The current version of Delta Lake included with Azure Synapse has language support for Scala, PySpark, and .NET.
+It is not on the scope of this presentation to deep dive on the Delta specifics.

 Syntax example:

 ``` sql